AO-StreetArt/CLyman/docs/deploy/README.md

 Will run the program and look for the default file, lyman.properties.
 See the configuration section for more details.

 ### Production
 The current recommended deployment for production is to build from source and scale manually.
 However, rather than deploying a Couchbase Server & Redis Server locally beside CLyman, we should be connecting to a Couchbase Cluster & Redis Cluster on separate nodes.

 Based on testing & evaluation, recommended deployment may change to go through Docker Images currently in development.

+# Next
+Now that you have deployed CLyman, and want to contribute back by developing, you can move on to the [Atchitecture] (https://github.com/AO-StreetArt/CLyman/tree/master/docs/arch) section.